IETF-OPSAWG-WG/policy-based-network-acl/draft-ietf-opsawg-ucl-acl.md

    The ACL concept has been generalized to be device-nonspecific, and can be defined at network/administrative domain level {{?I-D.ietf-netmod-acl-extensions}}.
-To allow for all applications of ACLs, the YANG module for policy-based network ACL defined in {{sec-UCL}} does not limit how it can be used.
+To allow for all  ACL applications, the YANG module for policy-based network ACL defined in {{sec-UCL}} does not limit how it can be used.

    This document also defines a mechanism to establish a mapping between (1) the